ColleagueRiley/raw-mouse-input/README.md

 win->_winArgs ^= RGFW_HOLD_MOUSE;
 ```

-In X11, first, you must create a structure with a blank mouse and ask for the `XIAllMasterDevices` devices.
+In X11, first, you must create a structure with a blank mask.
 This will disable raw input.

 ```c